twitter/focus/focus/doc/bazel_tutorial.md

 Then you will need to install `brew install openjdk@11` to be able to build bazel with bazel.

 ## Clone bazelbuild/bazel
-If focus is not already in your path, you may want to temporarily add it with:
+If focus is not already in your path, you may want to temporarily add it with something like:

 `export PATH="/Users/dbernadett/workspace/focus/target/debug:$PATH"`